-Thank you for your support of our 25th Annual Tourney Tip-Off Breakfast!
+Thank you for joining us at our 26th Annual Tourney Tip-Off Breakfast!

 For more information contact Ali Gill at Ali.Gill@cancer.org or 215-446-5677